Pupil Premium Information

-A premium has also been introduced for children whose parents are curently serving in the armed forces; this was £200 in 2011-2012 and rose to £250 for 2012 2013.
+A premium has also been introduced for children of parents in the armed services.
+This was £200 in 2011-2012 and rose to £310 for 2020 - 2021.
 This service premium is designed to address the emotional and social well-being of these pupils.

 Ofsted inspections report on how schools' use of the funding affects the attainment of their disadvantaged pupils.

 We also hold schools to account through peformance tables, which include data on:

 - the attainment of the pupils who attract the funding

 - the gap in attainment between disadvantaged pupils and their peers

 Pupil premium funding is spent in an individualised and personal way to address the needs of a particular child.
 This may be targeted one to one or small group tuition with a specialist teacher, the costs of a residential camp or trip to London for example may be covered, as well as other planned class educational visits to enhance learning.